portlandcodeschool/jsi/_posts/00-01-03-modules.md

 module.exports = {
   each: function(array, fn) {
-    // each function definition
+    // function definition
   }
 };
 {% endhighlight %}

-These two methods for exposing the `each` function are identical.
+These two ways of exposing the `each` function are identical.

 #### Quick Status Check

-- Create a new module that exports the `each` function that we wrote last class
+- Create a new module that exports the `each` function that we wrote last class.
 - Expose a new function from this module called `sayHello` that simply logs `"hello world"`.
 (You'll probably choose to delete this later.)
 - Expose a new property from this module called `version` that indicates the version of this module's code (call it 0.1.0 for now).
-- Try switching to the other method of exposing information.
+- Try switching to the other method of populating `module.exports`.

 ### Using Modules

 In order to use a module, you use `require` to access the values that it has exposed.
 You pass `require` one argument, a string that allows it to find the module.
 For now we're going to be using a relative path, but we'll later see other uses.

 {% highlight javascript %}
 /**